Social Media for Real Estate Blog

 You’ve Got to Have a Real Estate Social Media Strategy

 Your days are busy and often unpredictable.
-However, not making it a priority to consistently post to social media can be detrimental to your business.
+However, not making it a priority to consistently post to social media for your real estate business can be detrimental to your success.

 Above all, no one will follow you if your most recent Facebook post is from two years ago.
 And it certainly won’t speak well of your ability to market online.

-The answer is a social media content calendar.
+The best real estate social media strategy of course is a social media real estate content calendar.
 Because, with one you will:

 - firstly, have an efficient process that will keep you posting on a consistent basis

 - secondly, save time and the stress of trying to figure out what to post

 - thirdly, have ideas for every day of the year that you can pick from at a moment’s notice.

 - fourthly, consistently show that you’re active in the community, and

 - lastly, you’ll stay top of mind with your sphere and their friends and family

 Next, let’s talk about how you can create one.

-To create a system to manage the social media for your real estate business, you’ll need to first think about three things:
+To create a real estate social media strategy and a system to manage the social media for your real estate business, you’ll need to first think about three things:

 Firstly, decide where to post.
 Consider where your clients spend the most time online, and then, most importantly, choose a site (or sites) that you actually enjoy being on.
 Otherwise you’ll find it difficult to stick with it.

 Secondly, decide how often you want to post – we recommend at least once a day on Facebook and Instagram, maybe once or twice a week on LinkedIn.
 This is assuming of course that you have something of value to share.
 Quality over quantity.